oswaldderiemaecker/decred-k8s/README.md

 # Donation

-If you find this useful, please consider donating as a thank you.
+If you find this useful, please consider donating as a thank you

 Decred: DsapyQpgWyaBniJrkSXhh9CALWNLVLWtKrr